-Collaboration lies at the heart of The Philadelphia Interfaith Walk for Peace and Reconciliation, and this value permeates all aspects of the group’s initiatives.
+Collaboration and trust lie at the heart of The Philadelphia Interfaith Walk for Peace and Reconciliation, and these values permeate all aspects of the group’s initiatives.
 Speakers, readers, and performers are paired with stops along the walk representing different religious traditions from their own.
 Leaders within the group make it a point to assemble a religiously diverse delegation to speak to the media, congregations or anyone who wants to know more about The Peace Walk.
-The group navigates away from partisan political conversations, but does not shy away from speaking out on behalf of religious or ethnic groups faced with prejudicial policies or statements.
+The group navigates away from partisan political conversations, but does not shy away from speaking out on behalf of religious or ethnic groups faced with intolerance or prejudicial policies or statements.
 When the Transportation Security Administration (TSA) began requiring Sikhs to remove their turbans during airport security checks (a violation of the Sikh faith), the group mobilized.
-The organizers of The Peace Walk set up a meeting between TSA officials, the State Department and the Philadelphia Human Rights Commission, and the policy was reversed soon thereafter.
+The organizers of The Peace Walk set up a meeting between TSA officials, the State Department and the Philadelphia Commission on Human Rights, and the policy was reversed soon thereafter.
 In 2011, a bill was introduced into the Pennsylvania state legislature that would ban the use of foreign laws in the court system, a policy that would affect Muslim, Amish, Orthodox Jewish, Catholic and other religious communities who use principles defined by their faith in legal proceedings.
 Leaders within The Peace Walk community rallied in support of CAIR and others opposed to the bill.
 Preventing gun violence in Philadelphia and supporting other grassroots initiatives also have been priorities for the group, who see The Peace Walk as embodying “mutual accompaniment.”
 The Peace Walk organizers understand the physical Walk as a further chance to provide each other with “emotional support, spiritual support, and to learn from each other.”

 Organizers of The Peace Walk strive “to nurture a transformative process of reflection, relationship-building and action among faith and secular groups working toward peace and justice.”
 The fruits of these efforts are sometimes spontaneous and surprising.
 During an Interfaith Peace Walk program at a local synagogue, an imam and a rabbi found themselves sharing the bimah.
 When the two men spontaneously turned to hug one another, the crowd erupted in cheers: their enthusiasm for peace and reconciliation could not be contained.